 nesha sula peri scudare

 Do you have any idea what this means, how it is translated, and what is missing?

 If anyone can help with this song, please comment below.

 Thanks in advance! -Mama Lisa

 This article was posted on Friday, January 11th, 2019 at 10:12 pm and is filed under Countries & Cultures, Italian, Italian American, Italian Children's Songs, Italian Nursery Rhymes, Italian Poems, Italy, Languages, Mama Lisa, Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply